This post contains affiliate links. This means if you click and buy, we might make a commission at no cost to you.

-From a cost standpoint, tarps are reasonably priced for the value they bring to your garden (they can also help you save a lot of time!).
+From a cost standpoint, tarps are reasonably priced for the value they bring to your garden.
+They can also help you save a lot of time!
 We recommend the silage tarps from Farmers Friend.
 Otherwise, we buy directly from Dubois Innovation.

 Why Use Tarps for Weed Management

 One effective way to eliminate weeds is by occultation.
-The term, derived from the verb “occult”, means to “cut off view” which really sums it up: by cutting off the light from reaching the soil, you deprive weeds of light.
+The term, derived from the verb “occult”, means to “cut off view” which really sums it up.
+By cutting off the light from reaching the soil, you deprive weeds of light.
 Weed seeds germinate under the tarp and then die because they cannot photosynthesize.

 To achieve this, we use 6 mil (thousandth of an inch) opaque black tarps that we place on our seedbeds.
 When left for long periods –i.e. a minimum of two weeks in the summer and a minimum of three weeks for the other seasons– the tarps create warm, humid conditions in which weed seeds germinate.
 However, due to the absence of light and air movement, the young weeds are killed quickly.
-By covering the beds with tarps, you can deplete the energy supply of certain invasive weeds and in time, this gets rid of the problem.
+By covering the beds with tarps, you can deplete the energy supply of certain invasive weeds.
+In time, this gets rid of the problem.

 Once you’re ready to lift the tarps, you will quickly see the benefits of how they diminish weed pressure on subsequent crops.
 If you don’t have enough time in between plantings to incorporate green manure on an existing bed, occultation is definitely a good technique to apply.